How to Grow a Landscaping Business Through Acquisitions

 - Think carefully about how to engage the former owner and management team.
 Sometimes, letting them move on can be the best path for a successful acquisition.

-At Breakthrough Academy’s Winter Summit, Nick and Joe Cloutier of Willy C & Sons Landscaping pulled back the curtain on what it’s actually like to acquire another contracting business.
+At Breakthrough Academy’s Winter Summit, Nick and Joe Cloutier of Willie C & Sons Landscaping pulled back the curtain on what it’s actually like to acquire another contracting business.

 On paper, the deal looked strong.
-It was a $6.5M landscaping company with a 23% net profit margin and a motivated seller.
+It was a larger landscaping company with a 23% net profit margin and a motivated seller.

 In reality?
 It came with culture clashes, turnover, difficult leadership decisions, and one of the hardest years of their careers.